-One of the most popular colon cleanse on the market is the Super Colon Cleanse.
+One of the most popular colon cleanse on the market is the Super Colon Cleanse, 530mg, 240 Count (Pack of 1).
 Super Colon Cleanse utilizes a blend of nine different herbs and good bacteria to help support your total digestive process.

 The prime ingredient in the Super Colon Cleanse, Senna leaf, is a stimulant that encourages peristalsis.
 Peristalsis is a series of wave-like muscle contractions that move food through the digestive tract.
 Peristalsis is a natural body movement, but if peristalsis is not occurring regularly for whatever reason, constipation can occur.

 Senna leaf may help induce contractions and help your digestive system eliminate waste efficiently and effectively.
 Senna leaf also contains Psyllium husk for added fiber.
 Psyllium husk is a soluble fiber that will absorb water in the intestine creating a gel-like substance.

 This gel-like substance can help stool pass more smoothly through the colon.
 Your colon is host to a wide flora of good bacteria that helps you digestive your food.

 The Super Colon Cleanse contains Acidophilus, which is a good bacterium that can help replenish your flora and digest your food better.
 Super Colon Cleanse also contains herbs like fennel seed, papaya leaf, celery seed, barberry root, and peppermint leaf.
 Each of these herbs has their own benefits, but collectively they work together to soothe and relax the colon.

 Some Pros and Cons of the Cleanse